-Best Foods to Eat in Prague
+Famous Foods in Prague

 This dessert is a traditional Slovak rolled dessert that originated in the Hungarian-speaking regions of Transylvania.
-“Trdelník” is usually served hot and comes with with sugar coating, nuts or cinnamon.
-This delicious dish is prepared by wrapping the pastry dough around a wooden or metal bar, roasting it on a direct flame and covering it with sugar or cinnamon.
+“Trdelník” is usually served hot and comes with sugar coating, nuts, or cinnamon.
+This delicious dish is prepared by wrapping the pastry dough around a wooden or metal bar, roasting it on a direct flame, and covering it with sugar or cinnamon.
 Watching the preparation of this sweet is captivating.
 Trdelník is a popular street food in Prague that can be easily found in street stalls.
 This snack is your best choice for cold winter days.

-Smažený Sýr is the meal for cheese lovers.
+Smažený Sýr is a meal for cheese lovers.
 A serving of Smažený Sýr consists of a fully fried cheese dish served with fried potatoes, a salad that will take you straight to the cheese paradise.
 Street vendors throughout Prague sell this cheesy goodness.

-Vepřo knedlo zelo
+Vepřo knedlo zelo Comes With Puddings

-Grilled meat, bread pudding and roasted cabbage are the ingredients that make this delicious dish.
-Most Czechs crave meat that comes with puddings, and Vepřo knedlo zelo is the most nutritious and high-fiber option available especially in winter time.
+Grilled meat, bread pudding, and roasted cabbage are the ingredients that make this delicious dish.
+Most Czechs crave meat that comes with puddings, and Vepřo knedlo zelo is the most nutritious and high-fiber option available, especially in wintertime.